UKHomeOffice/data-quality-profiler-and-rules-engine/data-quality-profiler/README.md

 * Compound assertion rule definition (i.e. a set of sub-rules must all pass)
 * Human-readable Data Quality and Assertion Rule Compliance report output

+## Usage

+Releases are being managed by `6point6` at: https://github.com/6point6/data-quality-profiler-and-rules-engine

+Changes are pushed upstream to the `UKHomeOffice` repo at: https://github.com/UKHomeOffice/data-quality-profiler-and-rules-engine

+To use the Data Profiler classes, add the following dependency to your `build.sbt`, where the library is published to Maven Central:

+    libraryDependencies += "io.github.6point6" %% "data-quality-profiler-and-rules-engine" % "1.1.0"

 Licensed under the MIT License.
 See [LICENSE](LICENSE)